jenkinsci/jetbrains-space-plugin/docs/integration-without-plugin.md

 The function `postBuildResultToSpace` is responsible for posting the build execution status to Space.
 It uses a number of environment variables for building the request:

-- GIT_BRANCH and GIT_COMMIT here are the parameters passed to Jenkins from Space when starting the build;
+- GIT_BRANCH here is the parameter passed to Jenkins from Space when starting the build;
+- GIT_COMMIT env variable is filled from the results of the source code checkout step;
 - BUILD_URL, JOB_NAME and BUILD_ID are built-in env variables provided by Jenkins;
 - SPACE_URL, SPACE_PROJECT and SPACE_REPO are env variables containing your Space organization URL, Space project key, and Space repository name.
 In this example they are specified within the pipeline script itself, but they could also be specified elsewhere in Jenkins;
 - SPACE_TOKEN is the env variable containing Space API token from credentials.